bseibold/tpkbdctl/README.md

 to work.
 It can only write settings, not read them, so you have to set everything at the same same.

-On some systems the hidraw devide files are readable only by root, so you might need to run this as root.
+On most systems the hidraw device files are readable only by root, so you might need to run this as root.

 Usage